| |

 would design a treatment plan specific to that individual’s needs.

-or the sentence may be reduced upon successful completion of the treatment
+be dismissed or the sentence may be reduced upon successful completion

 plan.